Federated Prompt Learning for Weather Foundation Models on Devices: Related Work

 \section{Related Work}

-\paragraph{Weather forecasting.} Weather forecasting is a crucial tool of meteorology that analyzes the variations in weather patterns.
-Traditional Numerical Weather Prediction (NWP) has been used to simulate weather processes through physical models~\cite{bauer2015quiet}.
+\paragraph{Weather Forecasting.} Weather forecasting is a crucial tool that analyzes the variations in weather patterns.
 Recently, weather forecasting has made significant strides by incorporating data-driven approaches~\cite{chen2011comparison,sapankevych2009time,voyant2012numerical}.
-However, these shallow models face difficulties in comprehending highly nonlinear dynamics.
-RNN-based models have shown promising in weather forecasting~\cite{shi2015convolutional, grover2015deep}.
-Besides, Transformer-based models~\cite{zhou2021informer,wu2021autoformer,chen2023tempee} can capture non-stationary changes, which have contributed to their widespread use in weather analysis.
-However, the intricate spatial-temporal correlation challenges these methods.
-To overcome this challenge, spatial-temporal modeling methods such as ST-GCN~\cite{yu2017spatio} can be an effective solution for weather forecasting.
-Nevertheless, these models overlook that practical forecasting tasks rely on multi-sensor data, and exposure concerns persist across different regions.
+RNNs have shown promising in weather forecasting~\cite{shi2015convolutional,grover2015deep}.
+Besides, Transformers~\cite{zhou2021informer,zhou2022fedformer,wu2021autoformer,chen2023tempee} can capture non-stationary changes, which have contributed to their widespread use in weather analysis.
+To overcome challenges caused by intricate spatial-temporal correlation, spatial-temporal modeling methods~\cite{yu2017spatio} can be an effective solution.
+However, these methods all focus on data-intensive centralized training, which poses a challenge to weather forecasting practices.

-\paragraph{Personalized Federated Learning.} Multi-sensor weather forecasting presents significant data security concerns across regions.
-Federated learning (FL) is a learning paradigm that facilitates the collaborative training of models without exposing data from each participant, such as meteorological sensors.
-Vanilla FL suffers from the heterogeneity of client-side private data~\cite{mcmahan2017communication}.
-Personalized FL (PFL) aims to train a personalized model for each client.
-Existing PFLs are based on various techniques.
-Refs.~\cite{t2020personalized,hanzely2020lower,li2021ditto} add a regularization term that benefits decomposing the personalized model optimization from global model learning.
-Refs.~\cite{li2021fedbn,collins2021exploiting} share part of the model and keep personalized layers private to achieve personalization.
-Ref.~\cite{zhang2020personalized} enables a more flexible personalization by adaptively weighted aggregation.
-Ref.~\cite{fallah2020personalized} study PFL from a Model-Agnostic Meta-Learning where a meta-model is learned to generate the initialized local model for each client.
-In addition, Refs.~\cite{chen2022personalized,chen2023prompt} utilize structure information to explore the topological relations among clients.
+\paragraph{Personalized Federated Learning.} Weather forecasting involves significant communication loads and raises privacy issues due to the large volume of data processes on parallel~\cite{chavan2017integrated}.
+Federated learning (FL)~\cite{mcmahan2017communication} offers a way to perform on-device intelligence but is often hampered by data heterogeneity and homogeneity.
+Personalized FL (PFL) seeks to overcome these issues by training customized models for each device, providing fresh insights.
+For example, \cite{t2020personalized,hanzely2020lower,li2021ditto} add a regularization that decomposes the personalized model optimization from the global. ~\cite{li2021fedbn,collins2021exploiting} share part of the model and keep personalized layers private. \cite{zhang2020personalized} enables a flexible method by adaptively weighted aggregation. \cite{fallah2020personalized} start from a Model-Agnostic Meta-Learning where a meta-model is learned to generate the initialized local model for each client.
+In addition, \cite{chen2022personalized} utilize structure information to explore the topological relations among clients.